-As a general rule you should get tested:
+As a general rule individuals should get tested:

-- If you want to have sex with new sexual partner. - Every time you have sex with someone new. - You have unprotected sex with someone new. - Ever year, if you are in an exclusive relationship.
+- If they want to have sex with new sexual partner. - Every time they have sex with someone new. - They have unprotected sex with someone new. - Ever year, if they are in an exclusive relationship.